CaffeineMC/lithium-fabric/lithium-mixin-config.md

 (default: `true`)
 Caches entity explosion exposure to avoid duplicate calculations.

+### `mixin.world.game_events`
+(default: `true`)
+Various improvements to game events (vibrations).

+### `mixin.world.game_events.dispatch_to_empty`
+(default: `true`)
+Create game event dispatchers for chunk sections only when needed, i.e. when a listener is added to a section.
+This reduces memory usage for chunks that do not have any listeners.
+This speeds up attempting to dispatch events when there are no nearby listeners, which could be sculk sensors, allays, wardens or sculk shriekers.

 ### `mixin.world.inline_block_access`
 (default: `true`)
 Faster block and fluid access due to inlining and reduced method size